Guzman y Gomez exits US market after failed expansion, facing class action lawsuit

 - GyGâs US stores offered bigger burritos than in Australia to attract American customers.

-- GyGâs IPO in mid-2024 saw its market value soar above $3 billion at a burrito-serving event.
+- GyGâs IPO in mid-2024 saw a market value peak above $3 billion, but its share price has since declined.

-- GyGâs US stores were not forecast to break even until 2037, according to RBC Capital Markets.
+- GyGâs US stores were not forecast to break even until 2037, according to RBC Capital Markets analyst Michael Toner.

 Contradictions